vkacherov/azure-app-service-workshop/README.md

 ## Prerequisites

-In order to successfully complete this lab you will need:
+In order to successfully complete this workshop you will need:

 - An active Microsoft Azure Subscription.
 If you do not have a current subscription, you can create one using the **[free trial](https://azure.microsoft.com/en-us/free/)**
 - Node.js 4.x or later.
 You can install Node.js from **[nodejs.org](https://nodejs.org/en/)**